 SHRM’s Getting Talent Back to Work Program

-It’s been proven that people with criminal backgrounds are good employees.
-They tend to be more loyal and dedicated to the company as a sign of gratitude for being given a second chance.
+Many people with criminal backgrounds are good employees.
+They tend to be more loyal and they dedicate themselves to the company as a sign of gratitude for getting a second chance.

 Getting Talent Back to Work is an initiative by the SHRM Foundation to help employers open up to hiring people with criminal records.
 People who are disproportionately affected by unemployment.
-This program focuses on reducing employment barriers through education, change management, and cultural transformation.
+So, this program focuses on reducing employment barriers through education, change management, and cultural transformation.

 Here are some benefits for employers and some second chance hiring barriers highlighted by SHRM: